-Swiss Cottage School, Development and Research Centre will carry out its duty to safeguard pupils which is:
+Swiss Cottage School will carry out its duty to safeguard pupils which is:

-- protecting children from maltreatment - preventing impairment of children's health or development - ensuring children are growing up in circumstances consistent with the provision of safe and effective care

-Undertaking that role, so as to enable children to have optimum life chances in order to enter into adulthood successfully.
+- protecting children from maltreatment - preventing impairment of children's health or development - ensuring children are growing up in circumstances consistent with the provision of safe and effective care - Ensuring that they are protected form all types of domestic abuse including familial abuse. - Undertaking that role, so as to enable children to have optimum life chances in order to enter into adulthood successfully.

-Swiss Cottage School, Development and Research Centre will refer Camden's thresholds and eligibility criteria (available at the link below) to help make decisions on the child's level of need and the appropriate service to refer on for services.
+Swiss Cottage School, Research and Development will refer Camden's thresholds and eligibility criteria (available at the link below) to help make decisions on the child's level of need and the appropriate service to refer on for services.
 Staff will consult with the designated safeguarding lead for advice and to discuss the case prior to making any referral for services.